 Attending Labs#

-The worst two labs are ignored when calculating final grades, which increases flexibility for one-off situations where attending a lab is difficult.
-If you have ongoing health issues that affect your ability to attend labs regularly, you may need to apply for an Education Access Plan (EAP, see below).
+If you have ongoing health issues that affect your ability to attend labs regularly, you may need to apply for an Education Access Plan (EAP, see below) and then discuss this with the course convener.

 Extensions and Deadlines#

+If special circumstances outside of your control (accidents, significant illness, etc.) prevent you from submitting a homework on time, you can apply for an Extension.
+We generally judge extension requests to a similar standard as written for Extenuating Circumstances Applications (see below).
 Note that ANU policy requires the circumstances to have a severe impact and must be relevant to the assessment type, and lists a number of reasons that are explicitly not allowed.
-For illnesses, such definitely inadmissible reasons include mild illness – a cold, mild virus, sore throat, cramping, mild gastro-intestinal infections, feeling out of sorts etc. Our homework tasks are due 12 weeks after the first is released - so even a severe but temporary illness may not qualify for an extension.
+For illnesses, such definitely inadmissible reasons include mild illness – a cold, mild virus, sore throat, cramping, mild gastro-intestinal infections, feeling out of sorts etc. .
+For more details, see ANU policy and procedure.
+You will need to provide sufficient evidence that a valid (and therefore not excluded) circumstance applies.

 If you have ongoing health issues that affect your ability to work on assignments on a more chronic basis, you may need to apply for an Education Access Plan (EAP, see below).